What Is a DDoS Attack? Types, Impact, and DNS Protection

 Every POP runs a high-performance packet cache that serves repeated queries from memory.
 During a volumetric query flood, the cache absorbs the bulk of the traffic.
 The authoritative backend only processes genuinely unique queries, keeping CPU and memory usage stable.

-DNScale's multi-layered approach means that even during an active DDoS attack, legitimate queries continue to resolve normally from healthy POPs.
-The combination of anycast distribution and edge-level filtering ensures that attack traffic never reaches the authoritative backend in volume.
+DNScale's multi-layered approach is designed so that during an active DDoS attack, legitimate queries continue to resolve from healthy POPs where capacity and routing remain available.
+The combination of anycast distribution and edge-level filtering reduces the volume that reaches the authoritative backend.

 What to Do During a DDoS Attack